Drowning Cities: Spatial & Area (re)development

 Language of instruction: English

 Note: Although this programme is located in Tilburg, this minor is part of the bachelor programme “Bouwkunde Den Bosch (BOU-H)”.
 You will need this information to apply (Studielink).
-Until 2019 this minor was called "Water & Liveability", so you might still find this name on some of our documents.
-It is, however, the same programme!

 Location: The Avans campus in Tilburg is our main location.
 Some of the activities are scheduled at Ontdekstation013, which is located in a beautiful old factory building where trains used to be repaired.
 Now, young people from age 4 to 24 can discover their talents through a variety of creative and technical workshops.
 "Perron Zakelijk" is located in Ondekstation013.
 Here, questions from companies, schools and universities are translated into multidisciplinary projects for school children and for Bachelor of Arts and Science students.